check-spelling-sandbox/redpanda/docs/rfcs/20190926_cluster_controller.md

 * Static partitioning:
   `model::parition_id::type % smp::core_count` is fragile and offers no real
-  load balacing system.
+  load balancing system.
 For example, core0 will always do a little more work in most systems because it is the only core guaranteed to exist.
   Second, having a cluster level knowledge gives us the opportunity to optimize physical core placement.